zephyrproject-rtos/zephyr/boards/arm/mimxrt1050_evk/doc/mimxrt1050_evk.rst

 ============

-The MIMXRT1050 SoC is configured to use the 24 MHz external oscillator on the board with the on-chip PLL to generate a 528 MHz system clock.
+The MIMXRT1050 SoC is configured to use the 24 MHz external oscillator on the board with the on-chip PLL to generate a 600 MHz core clock.

 Serial Port
 ===========